atlosdotorg/atlos/docs/content/docs/Technical/api.md

 You can paginate using the `cursor` query parameter, whose value is provided by the `next` and `previous` keys in the response.
 Results are available under the `results` key.

 ### Get incidents
 `GET /api/v2/incidents` returns all incidents, with the most recently modified incidents listed first.
+You can optionally pass search parameters to filter the results using the same format as the in-platform incident search page's URL.
+For example, to only return incidents with the status "To Do" or "Cancelled", you would query `/api/v2/incidents?attr_status[]=To+Do&attr_status=Cancelled`.

 ### Get source material
 `GET /api/v2/source_material` returns all source material, with the most recently modified source material listed first.